Family call for minute's applause at Fratton Park for dedicated Pompey fan Alan

-Pompey fanatic, Alan Christie, collapsed and died on Friday 13 leaving son Connor and the rest of his family ‘shocked and devastated’ by his passing.
+Pompey fanatic Alan Christie collapsed and died on Friday, December 13 leaving son Connor and the rest of his family ‘shocked and devastated’ by his passing.

 Alan had been a season ticket holder in the Fratton End for the last nine years and had ‘hardly missed a league or cup game’ in that time.
 He would attend matches with son Connor and daughter, Courtney, where they would often go to the Shepherd’s Crook pub in Goldsmith Avenue, Southsea.